 GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
 The requirements of this Statement take effect starting with the fiscal year that ends June 30, 2023.
 LACERS implemented this statement during the fiscal year ended June 30, 2023.
-Details are provided in the Note 11 Subscription-Based Information Technology Arrangements (SBITA) on page 45.

 Recent GASB Pronouncements for Future Adoption